Teksta versija

 3) to evaluate and promote the compliance with the principles of good administration in the State administration;

-4) to discover deficiencies in the legislation and the application thereof regarding the issues related to the observance of human rights and the principle of good administration, and also to promote the rectification of such deficiencies;
+4) to discover deficiencies in the legislation and the application thereof regarding the issues related to the respect for human rights and the principle of good administration, and also to promote the rectification of such deficiencies;

-5) to promote the public awareness and understanding of human rights, of the mechanisms for the protection of such rights and the activities of the Ombudsman.
+5) to promote the public awareness and understanding of human rights, the mechanisms for the protection of such rights and the work of the Ombudsman;

 Section 12.
 Tasks of the Ombudsman